BaohaoLiao/RSD/README.md

 We introduce Reward-Guided Speculative Decoding (RSD), a novel framework aimed at improving the efficiency of inference in large language models (LLMs).
 RSD employs a process reward model to evaluate intermediate decoding steps from draft model, and dynamically decide whether to invoke the target model, optimizing the trade-off between computational cost and output quality.
 Extensive evaluations on challenging reasoning benchmarks, including Olympiad-level tasks, show that RSD delivers **significant efficiency gains** against decoding with the target model only (up to **4.4x fewer FLOPs**), while achieving significant **better accuracy** than parallel decoding method on average (up to **+3.5**).

 ## Support
-- [x] vLLM online mode: Need at least 3 GPUs to serve the draft, target, and process reward model, since vLLM doesn't support serving multiple models on 1 GPU.
+- [x] **vLLM online mode**: Need at least 3 GPUs to serve the draft, target, and process reward model, since vLLM doesn't support serving multiple models on 1 GPU.
-- [ ] vLLM offline mode: Only need 1 GPU, but slower than the online mode, since we only serve the model when needed, then delete it for serving another one.
+- [ ] **vLLM offline mode**: Only need 1 GPU, but slower than the online mode, since we only serve the model when needed, then delete it for serving another one.

 ## Installation